junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean glares at Cas unbelievably, "Not you too."

 The curve widens slightly on Cas's lips, and he says, "Well, I speak all languages in the universe, including Tardis'."

+Dean finds it impossible to tell if he's serious or a joke.

 Amy pets the console desk like it's a delicate living thing, fingers stroking along the blinking buttons and sliders and connecting cables, says fondly, "She's a good girl, and she's *Tardis*.
 Don't think there is any word in the universe cooler than that."